US takes down Iran-linked news sites, alleges disinformation

 Iran provides support to militant groups in the region, such as Lebanon’s militant Hezbollah and Yemen’s Houthi rebels, as it seeks to wield its influence far afield and counter its foes.

+Press TV, launched in June 2007, is the state-run Islamic Republic of Iran Broadcasting’s English-language service.
+Its Iran-based website, PressTV.ir, was not affected.

+Most of the domains seized appeared to be “.net,” “.com” and “.tv” domains.
+The first two are generic top-level domains as opposed to country-specific domains, while “.tv” is owned by the Pacific island nation of Tuvalu but administered by the U.S. company Verisign.
+Seizing a domain on a major country-specific top-level domain such as Iran’s “.ir” would be apt to produce widespread international condemnation as a violation of sovereignty.

-It’s not the first time that the U.S. has seized domain names of sites it accuses of spreading propaganda.
+It’s not the first time that the U.S. has seized domain names of sites it accuses of spreading disinformation.

-Last October, the Department of Justice announced the takedown of nearly a hundred websites linked to Iran’s powerful Revolutionary Guard.
+Last October, the Department of Justice announced the takedown of nearly 100 websites linked to Iran’s powerful Revolutionary Guard.
 The U.S. said the sites, operating under the guise of genuine news outlets, were waging a “global disinformation campaign” to influence U.S. policy and push Iranian propaganda around the world.

 Yemen’s Houthi rebel group announced that its Al-Masirah satellite news channel went offline Tuesday without prior notice.
 It said the channel would continue in its mission of “confronting the American and Israeli acts of piracy against our nation, by any means.”

-Marzieh Hashemi, a prominent Press TV anchorwoman who, in 2019, was arrested as material witness in an unspecified criminal case and has appeared before a grand jury in Washington, told The Associated Press that the channel was struggling to “figure out the reasons” for the seizure.
+Marzieh Hashemi, a prominent Press TV anchor who, in 2019, was arrested as a material witness in an unspecified criminal case and has appeared before a grand jury in Washington, told The Associated Press that the channel was struggling to “figure out the reasons” for the seizure.

 While airing in Iran, Press TV focuses predominantly on international affairs through the lens of how leaders in the Islamic Republic see the world.
 Fierce criticism of British and American foreign policy is common.
 Since the 1979 Islamic Revolution, IRIB has been in the hands of hard-liners who back Iran’s government.